dpankros/uiuc_cs513_project/part_2/README.md

 ### Please provide a concise summary and conclusions of your project, including lessons learned.

+In this project, we've primarily learned that the functionality offered by the suite of data cleaning tools introduced in this class are lacking in some areas.

+For example, OpenRefine is excellent at cleaning data, but it's not great at enforcing relational ICs.
+SQL is excellent at enforcing relational ICs, but it's not designed for data cleaning tasks.
+While combining OpenRefine and SQL together is powerful, it still lacks the power needed to process even modestly-sized datasets like the NYPL restaurants dataset we used.
+For that, we estimate that a distributed data cleaning tool like Apache Spark or similar would be necessary.

+Nevertheless, we believe we were successful in cleaning this restaurants dataset according to use case `U1` described in our part 1 submission, and as such it could be used to power non-mission-critical, data mining, and unsupervised learning applications.
+Also, further analysis could be done to identify superior-quality subsets of these data for use in other, more mission-critical applications.

+We were also able to create a Python application that allows us to perform cleaning on _any_ similar dataset with the same format.
+As described previously, this application is easily run with a single command and allows us to reliably and deterministically reproduce our data cleaning runs.
+We believe this method is significantly more efficient and robust than running the workflow manually, step-by-step, in OpenRefine and SQL.

 ### Reflect on how work was completed.
 You should summarize the contributions of each team member here (for teams with >= 2 members).

+Aaron Schlesinger and David Pankros worked together on this project.
+The work was completed as follows:

+- Aaron: evaluation library and integrity checking
+- Aaron: Python CLI application infrastructure
+- Aaron and Dave: writeup and documentation
+- Dave: OpenRefine API client and single-column IC violation checks
+- Dave: SQL views and Foreign Key IC violation checks
+- Dave: cleaning framework and infrastructure

 ## 5. Submission of supplementary materials in a single ZIP file